Morgan Horse: Profile and Information

 One historian states that the writings on the probability of his sire being a thoroughbred called Beautiful Bay will fill 41 detective novels and a membership application for the Liars’ Club.

-Bulrush, a dark bay, having the same size as the Figure, was known for his stamina and pace in harness.
+Bulrush, a dark bay the same size as the figure, was known for his stamina and pace in harness.
 Another chestnut stallion, a bit shorter than Figure, who was the sire and grandsire of Black Hawk and Ethan Allen, was best known as Sherman.

-Born in 1833, Black Hawk became a founding stallion for the breeds Standardbred, American Saddlebred, and Tennessee walking horse.
+Born in 1833, Black Hawk became a founding stallion for Standardbred, American Saddlebred, and Tennessee walking horse breeds.
 He was known for his record of undefeated harness racing.

-Another notable sire in the Morgan breed history is Ethan Allen, sired by Black Hawk in 1849, who was known for his speed in trotting races.
+Another notable sire in the Morgan breed history is Ethan Allen, born by Black Hawk in 1849 and known for his speed in trotting races.

 Breed development

 The Morgan horse was remembered for their useful capabilities in the 19th century.
-They were used comprehensively for harness racing, as well as for pulling coaches, due to the breed’s speed and endurance in harness.
+They were used comprehensively for harness racing and pulling coaches due to the breed’s speed and endurance in harness.

-They were also used as stock horses, light driving work, and for general riding.
-Miners used the breed in the California Gold Rush (1848 – 1855), as did by the Army for both riding and harnessing horses before and after the American Civil War.
+They were also stock horses for light driving and general riding.
+Miners used the breed in the California Gold Rush (1848 – 1855), as did by the Army, for riding and harnessing horses before and after the American Civil War.

 Shepherd F. Knapp, the Morgan trotting stallion, was exported to England in the 1860s, where his ability to trot inspired Hackney horses’ breeding.

-Many Morgan mares may have been brought down to the West during this time and incorporated into Texan horse herds, which inspired the American Quarter Horse breed’s development.
+Many Morgan mares may have been brought down to the West during this time and incorporated into Texan horse herds, inspiring the development of the American Quarter Horse.

 The Morgan horse was also an ancestor of the Missouri Fox Trotter.
-However, in the 1870s, longer-legged horses came into fashion, and Morgan horses were crossed with other breeds.
+However, in the 1870s, longer-legged horses emerged, and Morgan horses were crossed with other breeds.
 This caused the original Morgan style to vanish largely.
 Nonetheless, a few remained in isolated areas.

 A volume of Morgan breeding stallions, published in 1857, was collected by Daniel Chipman Linsley, a native of Middlebury, Vermont.